LUVCELEBS

 On October 9, 2023, Rodrigo performed songs from Guts in an exclusive concert in partnership with American Express at Los Angeles Theater at Ace Hotel, all proceeds from ticket sales went to her Fund 4 Good nonprofit organization.[77]
 On October 18, 2023, Rodrigo announced that the four secret tracks released on limited vinyl editions of Guts would be released as a limited vinyl-exclusive EP to commemorate Record Store Day (RSD) Black Friday.[78]
 The EP Guts: The Secret Tracks ranked as one of the top sellers during Record Store Day.[79]
 On November 3, Rodrigo released the song "Can't Catch Me Now" for The Hunger Games: The Ballad of Songbirds & Snakes.[80]
 The song won the Hollywood Music in Media Award for Best Original Song in a Sci-Fi, Fantasy or Horror Film at the 2023 ceremony.[81]
 Rodrigo began dating British actor Louis Partridge in December 2023.[82]

-On October 2, 2024, Rodrigo announced the upcoming release of the Guts World Tour film.
-The concert was filmed during her two dates at Intuit Dome on August 20 and 21, 2024.
-The film will be released on October 29, 2024, on Netflix.[87]
+On October 2, 2024, Rodrigo announced the release of the Guts World Tour concert film.
+It was released on October 29, 2024, on Netflix.[87]

 Artistry